AntoineRR/blog-website/_drafts/2022-07-03-rust-polymorphism.md

 {% endhighlight %}

 Well, this code compiles!
 We are now using a trait object to store our shape, which can either be a `Circle` or a `Rectangle`.
 Note that we have to use a reference to declare our variable here.
 This is because trait objects do not have a size known at compile time (they are dynamically sized), and hiding them behind a reference allows us to declare the variable, as references do have a known size.

+We could have used a smart pointer instead of a simple reference, for example a `Box`.
+{:.info}

 There is one drawback to using a trait object tho...
 We cannot use our previous `print_area` function with this shape variable!
 Indeed, our previous function is using generics, and what Rust doesn't tell you explicitely is that every generic types are expected to be `Sized` by default!
 As we use shape as an argument for our `print_area` method, Rust will understand that our generic type `T` is `dyn Shape`, which again is not `Sized`.